Schedule a Consultation

 Many estate administration issues, including will contests, will be mediated before ever going to trial.
 Some judges in Texas strongly suggest that families seek mediation first, while others might require it.

-In general Texas law favors family settlement agreements as a way of settling estate disputes.
+In general,, Texas law favors family settlement agreements to settle estate disputes.

-If there is evidence to support a contest, however, the case may have to go to trial.
-If one of the parties involved requests a jury trial, a jury may be convened to decide on disputed issues, including testamentary capacity, undue influence, and more.
+However, if there is evidence to support a contest, the case may have to go to trial.
+If one party requests a jury trial, a jury may be convened to decide on disputed issues, including testamentary capacity, undue influence, and more.
 The losing party could appeal a decision by the trial court, but the party that wins at trial will likely have the upper hand in these situations.

 Contact Staubus and Randall?